-INSIDE: Letter A for apple sticky wall is a fun and easy sticky wall activity for toddlers and preschoolers and a great way to practice letter recognition.
+INSIDE: Letter A for apple sticky wall craft is a fun and easy sticky wall activity for toddlers and preschoolers and a great way to practice letter recognition.

 Skip screen time try this instead!